COPYRIGHT WATCHDOG – Flava Works Adult Pornography and Torrent Downloads/Uploads at Issue.

 “Flava Works, Inc v.
 Gunter is a decision by the United States Seventh Circuit Court of Appeals, authored by Judge Richard Posner, which held that Marques Gunter, the sole proprietor of the site www.myVidster.com, a social bookmarking website that enables its users to share videos posted elsewhere online through embedded frames, was not liable for its users' sharing and embedding of copyrighted videos.
 The court of appeals reversed the decision of the United States District Court for the Northern District of Illinois, which had granted a preliminary injunction against myVidster, citing sufficient knowledge of infringement on Gunter's part, while denying safe harbor defense under the Digital Millennium Copyright Act (DMCA).
 The Court held that Gunter was not directly liable because the copyrighted content was not stored on myVidster's servers, and was not contributorily liable because there was no evidence that conduct by myVidster increased the amount of infringement.”

 Based on these cases, you can see that their litigation strategy has to be taken seriously.

 Contact a Torrent Defenders Law Firm

 Our firm has experience in handling infringement cases with Flava Works.
-If you received notice of a lawsuit, or a demand letter the best bet is to contact us for a free initial discussion.
-We can help you review the evidence, potential defenses, and discuss your case in general.
-If the case is pre-litigation we can often structure an affordable flat rate fee.
+If you received notice of a lawsuit or a demand letter the best bet is to contact us for a free initial discussion.
+We can help you review the evidence, and potential defenses, and discuss your case in general.
+If the case is pre-litigation we can often structure an affordable flat-rate fee.
 We also have reasonable fees for litigation.
 Click here to see our Federal Court experience.
 Click here to see our client reviews on Avvo.
 Call us at (877) 276-5084.
 When it comes to this area of law, there is no substitute for experience.
 You click, we Defend.
 We can assist with Malibu Media Defense and Flava Works cases.